 - Applications for such funding are light-touch can be made to Professor Iain Stewart, the Principal Investigator, at Durham University by e-mail on an ad hoc basis (email details can be found here) subject to the following process.

-- Applications can be made at any time but decisions will be made on 9 March 2018 as regards applications submitted before that date.
+- Applications can be made at any time but decisions will be made in October 2018 as regards applications submitted before that date.

 - If funding still remains, all applications received thereafter will be treated on a first-come, first-served basis with funding awarded until the funds run out.

 - Applications are to be via an email and need only: